erdincyilmazel/Cambridge/README.md

        </ul>
     </div>

-If you're wondering what the html code above means, here is what it tells Cambridge to do.
+If you're wondering what the html code above is doing, here is what it tells Cambridge to do.
+Lets start with the `a:if` attribute in the first line.
+It basically says, the div #loginBox should only be rendered if the loggedIn property in our data model is false.
+That is how you would do if blocks in Cambridge.
+It uses the scope of your html tag for defining where the if logic should be applied.
+The next tag which immediatelly follows the div with id #loginBox has another attribute named `a:else` which says this div should be rendered if the condition in the first tag was not met.

-The first div #loginBox will be displayed only if the loggedIn variable in the data model is false.
-Otherwise, the immediately following div will be rendered instead.
-If you look at the `${user.name}` syntax, that is how you render expressions in Cambridge.
+If you look at the `${user.name}` syntax, that is how you write expressions in Cambridge.
 In this case it is printing the name property of a User object.

 Finally if the user is already logged in, we want to display online friends of the current user as a bunch of `<li>` elements.
 You don't need to wrap the `<li>` tags with some looping code in cambridge.
 All you need to do is to define an `a:foreach` attribute which will iterate over the onlineFriends property of the user object and render a separate `<li>` for every online friend of `user`.